Robert H. Bailey

 Robert Bailey has been involved in cultural resource planning, management and research since 1972.
 His arts consulting career has brought professional planning, management and coordination to the development of scores of projects.
 Prior to establishing AMS Planning & Research in 1988, he operated his own arts management consulting firm in Canada and California.

-Some recent planning projects that he has directed include: market research for the West Kowloon Performing Arts project, a 15 theater, $US 2.6 billion arts complex in China, a cultural facilities master plan for Salt Lake County, feasibility studies and project planning for Rivoli Theater in Pendleton, Oregon, the End of the Oregon Trail Interpretive Center, the Museum of Neon Art in Los Angeles, the Wheeler Theater at Fort Worden, Washington and the Kingman (Arizona) Performing Arts Center.
+Some recent planning projects that he has directed include: market research for the West Kowloon Performing Arts project, a 15 theater, $US 2.6 billion arts complex in China, a cultural facilities master plan for Salt Lake County, feasibility studies and project planning for the Lear Theater in Reno, Nevada, the End of the Oregon Trail Interpretive Center, the Museum of Neon Art in Los Angeles, the Wheeler Theater at Fort Worden, Washington and the Kingman (Arizona) Performing Arts Center.

 Bob has a particular wealth of experience in the area of historic preservation and adaptive re-use of buildings for the arts.
 He is the author of the widely acclaimed ENCORE: Recycling Public Buildings for the Arts, which details historic preservation and renovation projects throughout Canada.
 He was a contributor to Conversion Frontiers: Military Bases and Other Opportunities for Artists (1997) and is a frequent speaker on arts facility planning at conferences and seminars nationally.